usnistgov/FIPS201/_FIPS201/frontend.md

 |Dingo Pontooroomooloo Vaasa Silvaan Beenelong Wooloomooloo Warrandyte Warwarnambool|Truncated full name, three lines at 7&nbsp;pt not sufficient.|![]({{site.baseurl}}/{{page.collection}}/images/name10.png){:style="width: 400px;" latex-src="name10.pdf"}|
 {:latex-columns="p@0.28\textwidth,p@0.38\textwidth,m@0.25\textwidth" latex-table="4-1" latex-caption="Name Examples"}

+Zone 7F: Contact Chip
+: The electronic contact interface for the card as defined by [[ISO 7816]](../_Appendix/references/#ISO7816).
+Printed items
+    SHALL NOT cover the contact surface.
+The total size of the contact surface MAY vary between manufacturers.

 Zone 8F: Employee Affiliation
 : An employee affiliation SHALL be printed on the card as depicted in
     [Figure 4-1](#fig-4-1).
 Some examples of employee affiliation are "Employee," "Contractor," "Active Duty," and